leocornus/easy-git/docs/wp_gitweb_Git_Repo_Mangement.rst

 :Label: the repository label
 :Path: Full absolute path to the repository.
 :Contributors: a list of user who have access to this repository.
-:Tool: the column to hold convenient ''edit'' and ''delete'' links.
+:Tools: the column to hold convenient ''edit'' and ''delete'' links.

 Both **Label** and **Path** columns are sortable.